• Duration18 Days / 17 Nights

 • Public bus/jeep transportation to and from trekking to Kathmandu

-• All taxes and documentations fees..
+• All taxes and documentation fees.

 What's Excluded

-• Transfers, meals and accommodation in Kathmandu.
+• Transfers, meals, and accommodation in Kathmandu.

-• Laundry service, toiletries and personal nature expenses.
+• Laundry service, toiletries, and personal nature expenses.

 • Hot shower and hot water, internet and phone calls